codedge/statamic-magiclink/README.md

 On the CP login page you can now see a link "Send Magic Link".

-:warning: Make sure your email settings are configured and email sending works.
+:information_source: Make sure your email settings are configured and email sending works.

+# Wishes & ideas

+Just open an [issue at Github](https://github.com/codedge/statamic-magiclink/issues) and I'll see what I can do :)

 # License